Serpent seed: Doctrine

-The doctrine is frequently used to demonize Jews and people who are members of non-white races and justify their mistreatment, abuse, enslavement or elimination by labeling them Satanic and sub-human.
 Variations of the doctrine claim that the Serpent's descendants have no souls because they are partially descended from animals and are therefore predestined for damnation.
 Some groups are markedly militant on the subject because of their millennial teachings, and as a result, they believe that at the end of days, a final battle will be fought in which the pure race will triumph over the impure race.

 The identity of the serpent varies between groups.
 Some groups claim that the serpent is Satan himself, while other groups claim that the serpent is an animal which is either apelike or human-like.
 Some groups incorporate pre-Adamite views which state that the serpent was a non-human creature whose creation predated the creation of Adam.

 The identity of the serpent's seed also varies between groups.
 Aryan Nations, an American anti-semitic, neo-Nazi and white supremacist group, claims that the descendants of the serpent are all people who are not of northern European descent.
 Other Christian Identity groups claim that the descendants of the serpent are either Jews or Africans.
 William Branham connected the serpent's descendants with Ham (the biblical progenitor of the African peoples), several Jewish figures, the highly educated, and society's criminals.
 Arnold Murray connected the descendants of the Serpent with the "Kenites", a group of people which he believed had infiltrated some part of Jewish society.
 In the Unification Church, the bloodline of all humanity is believed to be contaminated as a result of Eve's relations with the serpent.
 However, married couples can change their heritages by performing the Holy Marriage Blessing Ceremony which enables them to become the adopted children of their new Adam: Sun Myung Moon.